tomfran/typo/README.md

 ## 5 Typo Users

 If you're using Typo for your website, feel free to add your website to [the list](https://github.com/tomfran/typo/blob/main/USERS.md) alongside what you do! 😊

+## 6 Questions or Ideas?

+Use the [discussion tab](https://github.com/tomfran/typo/discussions) to share ideas/tips/questions about Typo or Hugo in general!